 After making enquiries, the directors have formed a judgement that, at the time of approving the financial statements, there are no material uncertainties that cast doubt on the Company's going concern status.
 The directors believe that the Company will continue to act in line with its principal business activity as a treasury entity supporting the Group's operations.
-The ultimate parent company confirmed their intention to provide financial support to Mondi Finance plc so as to enable it to operate as a going concern and to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.
+The ultimate parent company confirmed their intention to provide financial support to Mondi Finance plc, particularly on the current intercompany cash pool balances, so as to enable it to operate as a going concern and to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements.